galliot-us/smart-social-distancing/README.md

 ```

 **Building the Docker image for frontend**
-(This step is optional if are not going to build the docker image)
+(This step is optional if are not going to build any docker image)

-All dockerfiles in this repository use `neuralet/smart-social-distancing:latest-frontend` docker image for copying
+All dockerfiles in this repository copy the static files from `neuralet/smart-social-distancing:latest-frontend` to their own  image.
-frontend javascript artifacts to the main dockerfile.
 If the `frontend` directory on your branch is not identical to
-the upstream `master` branch, you would need to build the frontend image with tag "`neuralet/smart-social-distancing:latest-frontend`".
+the upstream `master` branch, you MUST build the frontend image with tag "`neuralet/smart-social-distancing:latest-frontend`" BEFORE BUILDING THE MAIN IMAGE.
 Otherwise, skip this step, as we have already built the frontend for `master` branch on Dockerhub.

 * Building the frontend is resource intensive.
 If you are using a host edge device, we suggest building the docker image